apache/incubator-xtable/rfc/rfc-1/rfc-1.md

 2. `targetCatalogs`: Defines configuration one or more target catalogs, to which XTable will write or update tables.
 Unlike the source, these catalogs must be writable.
 3. `datasets`: A list of datasets that specify how a source table maps to one or more target tables.
    1. `sourceCatalogTableIdentifier`: Identifies the source table in sourceCatalog.
 This can be done in two ways:
-      1. `catalogTableIdentifier`: Specifies a source table by its catalogName, databaseName and tableName.
+      1. `tableIdentifier`: Specifies a source table by its 3 level hierarchical fully qualified name - catalogName, databaseName and tableName.
 If catalogName is not provided, the default catalog will be used.
       2. `storageIdentifier`(optional): Provides direct storage details such as a table’s base path (like an S3 location) and the partition specification.
 This allows reading from a source even if it is not strictly registered in a catalog, as long as the format and location are known
    2. `targetCatalogTableIdentifiers`: A list of one or more targets that this source table should be written to.
       1. `catalogId`: The user defined unique identifier of the target catalog where the table will be created or updated.
 The targetCatalog's id passed here should be one of the `targetCatalogs` defined above.
       2. `tableFormat`: The target table format (e.g., DELTA, HUDI, ICEBERG), specifying how the data will be stored at the target.
-      3. `catalogTableIdentifier`: Specifies a target table by its catalogName, databaseName and tableName.
+      3. `tableIdentifier`: Specifies a target table by its 3 level hierarchical fully qualified name - catalogName, databaseName and tableName.
 If catalogName is not provided, the default catalog will be used.
 ```
 sourceCatalog:
   catalogName: "source-1"